-There are different strategies to connect a caller to a call agent automatically (so called automatic call distributor (ACDACD stands for Automatic Call Distributor (also known as automated call distribution system) and is a device or system that redirects incoming calls to Agents.) strategies).
+There are different strategies to connect a caller to a call agent automatically (so called automatic call distributor Automatic Call Distributor (ACD), also known as Automated Call Distribution System, is a component that redirects incoming calls to Agents.
+(ACD Automatic Call Distributor (ACD), also known as Automated Call Distribution System, is a component that redirects incoming calls to Agents.) strategies).
 With Anywhere365 it is possible to choose your own ACD strategy.

 (1) Longest Idle - Agent that is idle for the longest period.